-Olive Garden Runs Out of Breadsticks, Has a Knife Fight
+Hilarious Tales of This Olive Garden Manager Went Viral

 On the most popular dish:

-On the casual knife fight he witnessed at the restaurant that was less stressful than running out of breadsticks:
+On the casual knife fight he says he witnessed at the restaurant that was less stressful than running out of breadsticks:

 On how it ended: